leonard-czar/task_manager_system/README.md

 # Task Manager API

-This is a Laravel-based API for managing tasks.
+This is a API for managing tasks.

 ## Setup